Southwark Bridge: History

-A previous bridge, designed by John Rennie the Elder, opened on the site in 1819.
 On the 1818 Cary map of London, it was labelled as Queen Street Bridge.
 All subsequent maps label it as Southwark Bridge.
 The bridge consisted of three large cast-iron spans supported by granite piers.
 The bridge was notable for having the longest cast iron span, 240 ft, ever made.
 Unsurprisingly, it became known colloquially as "The Iron Bridge" as mentioned inter alia in Charles Dickens' "Little Dorrit".
-The iron spans were cast in Masborough, Rotherham.
-It was a commercial tolled operation which was trying to compete with the toll free Blackfriars and London bridges nearby, but the company became bankrupt and its interests were acquired by the Bridge House Estates which then made it toll free in 1864.
+The iron spans were cast in Masbrough, Rotherham.